mpsonntag/snippets/staging/sh/video_size_reduct.md

     ffmpeg -ss 00:00:00 -t 00:01:00 -i input.mp4 -c copy output.mp4

+### Change speed

+Change speed e.g. of the audio to 1.2x the normal speed

+    ffmpeg -i in.m4a -filter:a "atempo=1.2" out.m4a

 ### Check for errors or warnings

 - set loglevel verbosity to errors